top of page

 Cynicism

-• You talk and/or think negatively about the organisation, culture and colleagues
+• You talk and/or think negatively about the organisation, culture and management

 • You no longer care about your work or clients

-• You are no longer interested in your colleagues' lives
+• You're no longer interested in your colleagues

 • Your work no longer interests you